History of the Han dynasty: Contention with Chu

 With Chenggao and his food supplies lost, and with Liu's general Han Xin (d.
-196 BCE) having conquered Zhao and Qin to Chu's north, in 203 BCE Xiang offered to release Liu's relatives from captivity and split China into political halves: the west would belong to Han and the east to Chu.
+196 BCE) having conquered Zhao and Qi to Chu's north, in 203 BCE, Xiang offered to release Liu's relatives from captivity and split China into political halves: the west would belong to Han and the east to Chu.
 Although Liu accepted the truce, it was short-lived, and in 202 BCE at Gaixia in modern Anhui, the Han forces forced Xiang to flee from his fortified camp in the early morning with only 800 cavalry, pursued by 5,000 Han cavalry.
 After several bouts of fighting, Xiang became surrounded at the banks of the Yangzi River, where he committed suicide.
 Liu took the title of emperor, and is known to posterity as Emperor Gaozu of Han (r.
 202–195 BCE).

 Reign of Gaozu

 Consolidation, precedents, and rivals

-Emperor Gaozu initially made Luoyang his capital, but then moved it to Chang'an (near modern Xi'an, Shaanxi) due to concerns over natural defences and better access to supply routes.
+Emperor Gaozu initially made Luoyang his capital, but—upon the remonstrance of the soldier Lou Jing and the general Zhang Liang—consented to move it to Chang'an (modern Xi'an, Shaanxi) due to concerns over natural defences, nearby supplies, and better access to supply routes.
 Following Qin precedent, Emperor Gaozu adopted the administrative model of a tripartite cabinet (formed by the Three Excellencies) along with nine subordinate ministries (headed by the Nine Ministers).
-Despite Han statesmen's general condemnation of Qin's harsh methods and Legalist philosophy, the first Han law code compiled by Chancellor Xiao He in 200 BCE seems to have borrowed much from the structure and substance of the Qin code (excavated texts from Shuihudi and Zhangjiashan in modern times have reinforced this suspicion).
+Despite Han statesmen's general condemnation of Qin's harsh methods and Legalist philosophy, the first Han law code compiled by Chancellor Xiao He in 200 BCE seems to have borrowed much from the structure and substance of the Qin code.
+(Excavated texts from Shuihudi and Zhangjiashan in modern times have reinforced this suspicion.)

+After Xiao He completed construction of the Changle Palace in 200 BC, Emperor Gaozu removed his court to Chang'an.
+Its city walls would not be completed for another decade but he provided for the area's defense by forcibly relocating 100,000 descendants of the former Zhou aristocracy to the Guanzhong Region.
 From Chang'an, Gaozu ruled directly over 13 commanderies (increased to 16 by his death) in the western portion of the empire.
 In the eastern portion, he established 10 semi-autonomous kingdoms (Yan, Dai, Zhao, Qi, Liang, Chu, Huai, Wu, Nan, and Changsha) that he bestowed to his most prominent followers to placate them.
 Due to alleged acts of rebellion and even alliances with the Xiongnu—a northern nomadic people—by 196 BCE Gaozu had replaced nine of them with members of the royal family.

 According to Michael Loewe, the administration of each kingdom was "a small-scale replica of the central government, with its chancellor, royal counsellor, and other functionaries."
 The kingdoms were to transmit census information and a portion of their taxes to the central government.
 Although they were responsible for maintaining an armed force, kings were not authorized to mobilize troops without explicit permission from the capital.